Yesterday and Today: Cover images

 The Beatles submitted photographs from the session for their promotional materials.
 Contrary to Whitaker's original vision, the band chose the butcher photo as the cover image for Yesterday and Today, and Lennon and Paul McCartney insisted that it was the Beatles' statement against war, particularly the Vietnam War.
 Capitol president Alan Livingston was immediately against using the image, but Epstein told him that the Beatles were adamant.
 In a 2002 interview published in Mojo magazine, Livingston recalled that his principal contact was with McCartney, who pushed strongly for the photo to be used as the album cover and described it as "our comment on the [Vietnam] war".
 Capitol's art director was more impressed with the image and prepared it to appear like a painting, with a canvas effect.
 (Note: The Beatles had compromised by allowing Capitol to remove any bloodstains from their white coats.)

 The cover photo was soon replaced with a picture of the four band members posed around an open "steamer" trunk.
 This image was taken by Whitaker at Epstein's NEMS offices, near Carnaby Street.
 Rather than being submitted as an afterthought, the trunk photo had been pasted onto a mock-up LP sleeve and was being considered by Epstein while the Beatles filmed promotional clips for "Paperback Writer" and "Rain" at Chiswick House on 20 May.
 Lennon later described the replacement as "an awful looking photo of us looking just as deadbeat but supposed to be a happy-go-lucky foursome".
 (Note: The full butcher photo, without the cropping applied to fit LP dimensions in 1966, was included as an insert in the 1980 US compilation album Rarities.)
 Music critic Tim Riley describes it as "tame" but, due to the Beatles' sullen expressions, still evocative of their will to ridicule the standard band portrait.

 Cover controversy and Operation Retrieve

 Capitol Records Building in Los Angeles (pictured in 2018).
 The company launched a nation-wide operation to recall all copies of the butcher sleeve.

 In the United States, Capitol Records printed approximately 750,000 copies of Yesterday and Today with the "butcher cover".
 (Note: Early cover proofs show the word "Yesterday" printed in inverted commas in the album title.
 The vinyl label and back cover give the title as "Yesterday" ... and Today.)
 The album was scheduled for a 15 June release.
 Around 60,000 copies were sent to US radio and the print media and to Capitol branch offices for marketing purposes.
-Reaction was immediate; disc jockeys were outraged by the cover image, and most retailers found it so distasteful they refused to stock the LP.
-Livingston contacted Epstein, who conceded to having the cover replaced with the trunk photo.
+Disc jockeys were appalled by the cover image, and many retailers found it so distasteful they refused to stock the LP.
+Livingston notified Epstein, who decided to have the cover replaced with the trunk photo.